 Prior to arrival at Punta Mona, Sarah was in the organic food world, handling sales for over 125 of the industry leaders in various territories, independent and large accounts on the East Coast.
 She managed East then West Coast sales for Kopali Organics, a fair trade, triple bottom line brand, which supports small farming cooperatives in over 7 developing nations on 4 continents.

-Sarah has been an herbalist for 14 years, formally studied Traditional Chinese and Cherokee Plant Medicine with American Herbalist Guild founder, David Winston at Herbal Therapeutics School of Botanical Medicine in Washington, NJ from 2006-2008.
-Sarah currently practices and teaches Planetary Energetic, Traditional Chinese and Wise Woman Tradition herbal medicine with a focus on food based healing.
+Sarah has been an herbalist for 14 years, formally studied Traditional Chinese and Cherokee Plant Medicine with American Herbalist Guild founding member, David Winston at Herbal Therapeutics School of Botanical Medicine in Washington, NJ from 2006-2008.
+Sarah currently practices and teaches Planetary Energetic and Wise Woman Tradition herbal medicine with a focus on food based healing and local ethnobotanical traditions.

 Sarah is the producer and educational curator for Medicines from the Edge: a Tropical Herbal Convergence.
 With 30 workshops, 6 plenary sessions and numerous plant walks, this event brings together healers from the Americas to share their knowledge and experience in plant medicine.
 Featuring well known herbalists from North America and Costa Rica, Medicines from the Edge is dedicated to educating attendees on tropical plant and rainforest conservation and Central American ethnobotany.

 From 2010-13, Sarah co-produced Envision Festival, a transformational music, arts, movement and educational gathering of 4000 people from around the world.
 She was the educational curator focusing on environmental initiatives, alternative medicine and intentional community.
 She also coordinated the market place, ensuring that only high quality, organic foods, fair trade crafts and local projects were represented.